awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-directory-setup.md

 1. For **Password** and **Confirm Password**, type the directory password for the specified account\.

 1. For **Organizational Unit \(OU\)**, type the distinguished name of at least one OU for streaming instance computer objects\.
+**Note**
+The OU name can't contain spaces\.
+If you specify an OU name that contains spaces, when a fleet or image builder attempts to rejoin the Active Directory domain, AppStream 2\.0 cannot cycle the computer objects correctly and the domain rejoin does not succeed\.
+For information about how to troubleshoot this issue, see the *DOMAIN\_JOIN\_INTERNAL\_SERVICE\_ERROR* topic for "The account already exists" message in [Active Directory Domain Join](troubleshooting-notification-codes.md#troubleshooting-notification-codes-ad)\.
-The default Computers container is not an OU and cannot be used by AppStream 2\.0\.
+In addition, the default Computers container is not an OU and cannot be used by AppStream 2\.0\.
 For more information, see [Finding the Organizational Unit Distinguished Name](active-directory-admin.md#active-directory-oudn)\.

 1. To add more than one OU, select the plus sign \(**\+**\) next to **Organizational Unit \(OU\)**\.
 To remove OUs, choose the **x** icon\.